 Later Cross Lane Mill was purchased and substantially renovated; this allowed the whole operation to become one and to be brought to Radcliffe.

-In 1990, Graydor Works, Ebury Street was purchased and substantially renovated to create a purpose designed production facility specifically for the sawmilling and manufacture of timber fencing and gates.
-Shortly afterwards, unfortunately, the recession of the 1990’s bit and hit the company extremely hard, forcing Crown Works and Graydor Works to be sold off, staff levels were reduced to the minimum.
+In 1990, Britannia Works, Ebury Street was purchased and substantially renovated to create a purpose designed production facility specifically for the sawmilling and manufacture of timber fencing and gates.
+Shortly afterwards, unfortunately, the recession of the 1990’s bit and hit the company extremely hard, forcing Crown Works and Britannia Works to be sold off, staff levels were reduced to the minimum.
 Stanley sold up and retired in 1996.

 Over the next few years, business began to improve.
 With better sales came an increase in staff and investment, things were looking up until Ronnie’s sudden passing left everyone in shock.
 After a couple of years managed by Ronnie’s friend and right hand man Paul Lomax, a decision was made to sell the company to Ronnie’s son Jamie and his business partner Andrew Humby.